 If you struggle with keratoconus, astigmatism, dry eyes or any of the other conditions listed above, ask your Mississauga Vision Centre and Brampton Vision Centre doctor about scleral lenses. our team of eye doctors will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call the Mississauga Vision Centre and Brampton Vision Centre today to schedule your consultation.
-We help patients from Mississauga, Brampton, Vaughan, and Oakville, in the Ontario area enjoy great vision and comfort with scleral lenses.
+We help patients from Mississauga & Brampton, Vaughan, Oakville, and Toronto, in the Ontario area enjoy great vision and comfort with scleral lenses.